dse/perl-transaction-register/README.md

 the transaction is flagged as pending.
 Typically I use this for sit-down restaurant transactions, where preauth amounts don&rsquo;t include tips.

+## TODO

+Modify the module to support any Time::ParseDate-compatible format that doesn't contain whitespace.

+Sync with any of the following file formats as exported from your online banking and maybe make modify your files minimally in-place:

+    .qfx   Quicken
+    .qbo   Quickbooks
+    .ofx   Open Financial Exchange (used by Microsoft Money?)
+    .csv   Microsoft Excel (maybe?)

+Sync with online banking.
+Working example code is hard to find though.

+## Miscellaneous

 There is code in `My::Transaction::Register` that supports things I did not mention here.